 “Who is it?”
 I called out.

-“It’s Abigail,” my sister replied, poking her head in.
+“It’s Casey,” my sister replied, poking her head in.

 “I was coming to see if I could convince you to skip the party tonight and hang out with me and Mark,” she said, fully entering my room and shutting the door.
 She sat on my bed, staring at me.
 I turned around to look at her.

-“Abby, thank you for the invitation but when I weigh the options of going to a party and being the awkward third wheel, I’d go for the party any day,” I laughed.
+“Case, thank you for the invitation, but when I weigh the options of going to a party and being the awkward third wheel, I’d go for the party any day,” I laughed.
 “Nice try.”